aswinayyolath/stretch-kafka-docs/docs/Deploying-Strimzi-in-Stretch-Mode.md

 This section details how to deploy the Strimzi Kafka Operator in Stretch Mode.
 The document is divided into two sections:

-- Deploying Stretch Clusters in OpenShift Container Platform (OCP)
+- Deploying stretch clusters in OpenShift Container Platform (OCP)
-- Deploying Stretch Clusters in Vanilla Kubernetes
+- Deploying stretch clusters in Kubernetes

 <iframe width="560" height="315" src="https://www.youtube.com/embed/NEPgtXD6voA?si=xrKa_zrzDqhW-B3C" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-Let's first look at how to deploy a stretch cluster in OpenShift.
+Let's first look at how to deploy a stretch cluster with OpenShift.

-## Deploying Stretch Clusters in OCP
+## Deploying stretch clusters in OpenShift

-Deploying a stretch cluster in OCP is relatively straightforward.
+Deploying a stretch cluster in OpenShift is relatively straightforward.
 Follow these steps:

-1. Navigate to the `OperatorHub` in the OCP console.
+1. Navigate to the `OperatorHub` in the OpenShift console.
 2. Search for Strimzi and install version **`0.44.0`** in your namespace.
 (You must install Strimzi in all Kubernetes clusters that are part of the stretch cluster deployment.)
-3. Set `Update approval` to `Manual` to prevent OCP from automatically updating the Operator to the latest stable version.
+3. Set `Update approval` to `Manual` to prevent OpenShift from automatically updating the operator to the latest stable version.
-4. Manually approve the Install Plan and wait a few minutes for the Operator to install.
+4. Manually approve the Install Plan and wait a few minutes for the operator to install.
 (Ensure that namespaces have the same name across all Kubernetes clusters.)

 ### Updating KafkaNodePool CRD

-Once the Operator is installed, update the KafkaNodePool CRD by adding the following under `.spec.versions[0].schema.openAPIV3Schema.properties.spec.properties`.
-(For prototype testing, update the CRD only in the Central cluster.)
+Once the operator is installed, update the `KafkaNodePool` CRD by adding the following under `.spec.versions[0].schema.openAPIV3Schema.properties.spec.properties`.
+(For prototype testing, update the CRD only in the central cluster.)

 ```yaml
     cluster: